Do’s and don’ts of freezing lasagna

 Situation 2: Making double

-If like me you just love lasagna and you have the ingredients and energy to spare, making double what you need – by preparing and/or cooking 2 batches at once – makes lots of sense.
+If you have the ingredients and energy to spare, making double what you need – by preparing and/or cooking 2 batches at once – makes lots of sense.
+That way you guarantee a second tasty dinnner in the very near future with the minimum of work.

 There are two ways to do this: